-That said it is best to keep a record of the oil change date, decide to either change the oil at the beginning of the new season or at the end.
+That said, it is best to keep a record of the oil change date and decide to either change the oil at the beginning of the new season or at the end.

 Checking Snowblower Engine Oil

 However, constantly topping up is not a substitute for an oil change.
-Engine contaminates like acids from gasoline and moisture that collects naturally inside the motor all contribute to oil contamination.
-So although we may not use the snowblower a ton from season to season, the oil may still be contaminated.
+Engine contaminants like acids from gasoline and moisture that collects naturally inside the motor all contribute to oil contamination.
+So, although we may not use the snowblower a ton from season to season, the oil may still be contaminated.

-Many snow blowers are fitted with a fail-safe low oil level switch.
-If the oil is critically low it won’t allow the engine to start.
-But I would like to relay on it, best to check the oil.
+Some snow blowers are fitted with a fail-safe low-oil level switch.
+If the oil is critically low, it won’t allow the engine to start.
+But I would like to rely on it, best to check the oil.
 I advise my customers to check at least every time they fill up the gas tank.

 Checking the oil level process is as follows: